This past weekend, I spoke at a conference that–I kid you not–was called “The Bad Ass Mentor’s Retreat.”

 Organized and hosted by my old friend Jason Capital, an extremely savvy entrepreneur I’ve known for a long while, the conference was filled with nearly 300 men, all looking to become better versions of themselves.

 I personally spoke about increasing testosterone, and how that can make you more successful in life, business, and relationships.
-My talk was well-received, and I think I gave out a LOT of great information that going to help people increase their productivity and all around crush it in 2016.
+My talk was well-received, and I think I gave out a LOT of great information that going to help people increase their productivity and all around crush it this year.

 One of the things all of the speakers talked about was the importance of “NOT To-Do” lists.
 That is, make a list of all of the things you absolutely refuse to do, and then stick with it.